 The first protection measures were taken by the Marquis of Bute, John Stuart, who owned the castle ruins at the end of the 18th century.
 Work was continued by his great-grandson, John Crichton-Stuart, who renovated and covered the great hall in the 1870s.
 The fourth marquis, John Crichton-Stuart, commissioned a comprehensive castle renovation project in 1928-1939.
 Rebuilt, among others the eastern gate and a few towers.
 Works on re-flooding the area around the castle were also started and the houses covering the monument were demolished.
 In 1950, the fifth Marquis of Bute donated the Caerphilly castle to the state.

-Behind the central island there was a western island, connected from the north-west by a gate and a drawbridge with the mainland and by a second drawbridge in the east with the main castle.
-The island in Welsh is called Y Weringaer or Caer y Werin, which means “people’s fort”, so it could be used as a refuge for people from the town of Caerphilly.
-To the north-west of the island was a former Roman fort, covering about 1.2 ha.
+Behind the central island there was a western island, connected from the north-west by a gate and a drawbridge with the mainland, by a second drawbridge in the east with the main castle, and by a side postern with a causeway connecting with the eastern island.
+All gates were to be connected by a circumference of a low defensive wall (perhaps these fortifications as the only part of the castle were never completed), following an irregular bank in the south and south-west, and in the north-west formed into two semicircular bulges flanking the entrance gate.
+The island in Welsh was called Y Weringaer or Caer y Werin, which means “people’s fort”, so it could have been used as a refuge for the people of Caerphilly, although its area was probably not covered with larger residential buildings.
+To the northwest of the island there was a former Roman fort, covering about 1.2 ha.

 The water defense zone in Caerphilly was almost certainly inspired by security at Kenilworth, where a similar set of artificial lakes and dams was created.
 Gilbert de Clare fought during the siege of Kenilworth in 1266 and saw them with his own eyes.
 The Caerphilly water protection was a special defense against the undermining, which was one of the most dangerous and effective ways to capture castles.